zyfjeff/zyfjeff.github.io/rust/README.md

 ## error handle

 ## cargo

 `Dev-dependencies` are not used when compiling a package for building, but are used for compiling tests, examples, and benchmarks.

 [dev-dependencies]
 tempdir = "0.3"

+## attribute

+This RFC introduces the #[non_exhaustive] attribute for enums and structs, which indicates that more variants/fields may be added to an enum/struct in the future.
+Adding this hint to enums will force downstream crates to add a wildcard arm to match statements, ensuring that adding new variants is not a breaking change.
+Adding this hint to structs or enum variants will prevent downstream crates from constructing or exhaustively matching, to ensure that adding new fields is not a breaking change.

 ## Link